CSCI-KNOX/CSCI-3753-PA1/README.md

 ### 2.2 Add to kernel makefile

 Now we have to tell the build system about our kernel call.
-Open the file arch/arm/kernel/Makefile​ .
-Inside you will see a host of lines that begin with obj+=.
+Open the file `arch/arm/kernel/Makefile​`.
+Inside you will see a host of lines that begin with `obj+=`.
 After the end of the definition list, add the following line (do not place it inside any special control statements in the file)

 ```text
 obj-y+=helloworld.o
 ```

 ### 2.3 Add to kernel jump table

+Now you have to add that system call in the system table of the kernel.
+Go to the directory `arch/arm/syscalls`​ and open the file `syscall_32.tbl`.
+Look at the file and use the existing entries to add the new system call.
+Make sure it is added in the 32 bit system call section and remember the system call number as you will be using that later.
+Ask google if you find any trouble.

 Now you will add the new system call in the system call header file.
 Go to the location